The voyage of a lifetime

 Arriving in the verdant, mid-Atlantic Azores archipelago, there’s a welcome opportunity to step ashore in historic Ponta Delgada.
 The city has been a stopping-off point for transatlantic sailors down the centuries.

-As Columbus calls at Cristobal on the Caribbean side of the Panama Canal, there’s a chance to cross by coach to the Pacific and visit Panama City itself.
+As Columbus calls at Colon at the Caribbean entrance to the Panama Canal, there’s a chance to cross by coach to the Pacific and visit Panama City itself.
 Re-join the ship during the afternoon for the transit of the Panama Canal.

 After a week of balmy days at sea, the breathtaking islands of French Polynesia are a colourful sight.
 Taiohae harbour, on tiny Nuku Hiva in the Marquesas Isles, is your first chance to absorb the atmosphere of this languid, tropical world.

-Perhaps the most famous South Pacific island of all is idyllic Tahiti.
+Tahiti is, perhaps, the most famous South Pacific island.
 Its capital, Papeete, is home to historic Le Marche market, the lush Vaipaha Gardens and a perfect lagoon, and seems to have appeared straight out of a Gauguin painting.
 Columbus will spend the night here, giving you ample time to enjoy your idyllic surroundings.

-Today, legendary Bora Bora, a quintessential island paradise, with mountains, lagoons and sublime beaches, completes Columbus’s trio of French Polynesian calls.
+Today, legendary Bora Bora, a quintessential island paradise, with mountains, lagoons and sublime beaches, completes Columbus’s French Polynesian calls.

 Columbus arrives at the tiny island of Tonga, today.
 Disembark to explore the colourful, charismatic capital, Nuku'alofa, home to a bustling main street, numerous churches, the Royal Palace and a lively market brimming with local produce, handicrafts and livestock.